Spain: Landscapes from the Camino de Santiago

 Included Meals: Breakfast, Dinner

-After a hearty breakfast, travel 40 minutes to one of the most magnificent coastal regions of the Principality of Asturias.
+Enjoy a hearty breakfast, then travel 40 minutes to one of the most magnificent coastal regions of the Principality of Asturias.
 Here, you follow an invigorating footpath along the Camino Norte, one of the most spectacular segments of the Camino.
 Your seaside route traces open pastures and a series of cliffs, where you might meet sheep, cows, and horses.
-As your walk gets underway on flat trails, you pass several green pastures and tiny villages before arriving at an overlook that affords sweeping views of the sea.
-Continuing on, pause for lunch at a local taberna in Puertas de Vidiago.
-Here, owners Tensi and Manolo tend to sheep and cows and make cheese the traditional way.
-You sample some during a cozy, intimate lunch, and savor their homemade cheesecake for dessert.
+As your walk gets underway on flat trails, you pass several green pastures, sea caves, and tiny villages before arriving at an overlook that affords sweeping views of the sea.
+Continuing on, after short shuttle, you pause for lunch at a local cheese farm.
+Here, owner Aurelio tends to goats and makes cheese in the traditional way.
+After a visit of his laboratory and farm, you sample his cheese and savor some local specialties during a cozy picnic lunch.

-Sounds of the sea accompany you today as you keep an eye out for the many seabirds that reside here.
-If there’s time, avid walkers may continue about two hours to the Mirador de la Boriza, a concrete “stairway to nowhere.”
-Climb the steps for fantastic vistas.
-You pass the beloved Bufones de Arenillas sea geysers.
-If you’re lucky, the tides will be strong enough in the caves below to shoot water upward through holes in the rock.
+If there’s time, avid walkers may continue to walk another two hours to Mirador de la Boriza, or the “stairway to nowhere,” where you climb concrete steps for fantastic vistas of Llanes.
 Alternately, take a short ride to Llanes, a charming village overseen by the long, limestone ridge of the spectacular Sierra del Cuera.
-Explore on your own here, perhaps seeing the town’s medieval tower and the Gothic Santa María del Conceyu church.
+Explore on your own here, perhaps seeing the town’s medieval tower and the Gothic Santa María del Conceyu church, before you gather with the rest of the group for short trip to the hotel.

 Later, gather at your next stunning parador in Cangas de Onís, gateway to the soaring mountains known as the Picos de Europa.
 Enjoy local Asturian dishes and Spanish wine for dinner in the hotel restaurant.